OpenMoonRay/openmoonray-docs/docs/user-reference/tools/arras_render.md

 }
 ```
 See "requirements" object of "dispatch", "mcrt", and "merge".
-Actually, "dispatch" does not have "requirements" object and this means all requirement is default.<br>
+Actually, "dispatch" does not have "resources" of "requirements" object and this means all resources
+setting is default.<br>
 We can use this sessiondef file from 32HTcore to 96HTcore hosts.
 (We can use more cores hosts as well).<br>
 Usually, merge computation is not a computational bottleneck if mcrt total is not so high (like around 6 or less).